Mohsnmonji/mohsnmonji.github.io/_posts/2024-12-27-my-first-post.md

 Conclusion

 Logistic regression is a powerful and versatile tool for analyzing binary outcomes in social science research.
 By understanding and interpreting the coefficients, researchers can uncover relationships between predictors and outcomes.

-With R, logistic regression becomes accessible and efficient, enabling researchers to model and interpret these relationships with real-world data.